memosasoft/image-hunter/README.md

 - It has a simple scoring system QS (Quality Score)
 - It extracts and reads html content
 - It as an simple html interface
-- It web server is being implemented
 - It as a database to keep track of information
 - It build a depot of all images
 - It keeps a history

 There is also one config.env file that lets you play with the parameters of the scrapper.

+Web server version is being implemented.

 **Signature matching keywords**
 It matches keywords with multiple signatures hits that are simple sections of the keyword.

 The signature matching works really well.
-I have it set on 3 for the minimum stem (section of word).
-The signature matching give a score to text information enabling the system to scan web content and make a decision to download or not the links or the images on the html page.
+I have it set on 3 for the minimum pattern (section of word).
+The pattern matching give a score to text information.
+This score enables the system to scan web content and make a decision to download or not the links or the images on the html page.

-It uses a simple Quality Score to tweak the intelligence of the scraper.
+It uses a simple Quality Score (QS) to tweak the intelligence of the scraper.
 Top performence depends on many factors but with a quality score of about 20 and decent queries the results are very impressive.

+As long as the search results are good the scrapper does an amazing job.

 **Supported Image formats**
 psd,apng,avif,bmp,gif,ico,cur,tif,tiff,jpg,jpeg,jfif,pjpeg,pjp,png,svg,webp,webm,ogg,wav,tiff,ico,jpg,gif,png,bmp